 ADULT SUPPORT GROUPS

 We offer themed peer-support groups designed to help survivors explore their social and personal growth in a supportive environment.
 Groups take place on a semester basis and registration is required.
 SABIS offers a variety of weekly support groups.
 These groups encourage connections and peer support for brain injury survivors, as well as a chance to be social and access information and resources.
 SABIS’ groups are 1.5 hour sessions that run in three month semesters.
 Please note that you must be an active SABIS client in order to attend groups.

 Service Coordinators provide information, support and assistance to clients.
 They help clients to find and access the supports and services available to them in the community.
 SABIS staff are an important part of each client’s personal support network.
 At any given time, Case Managers are working with approximately 260 clients.
-We do not provide assessments or rehabilitation, but we do help clients access these services as required.
-PLEASE NOTE THAT YOU NEED TO BE A RESIDENT OF THE CALGARY AREA IN ORDER TO RECEIVE SERVICES.
-Please refer to the list of communities we serve.
-Some of our services include:
+We do not provide medical assessments or rehabilitation.
+We cannot provide legal advice or services.
+Services we provide include:

 - Assisting with applications for supports and services from government programs and community-based agencies